mahmoudessam7/Jorjia/README.md

 ## Description

-This is an app that is designed with pure CSS to fit the needs of any traveller.
-It's a simple app so it makes the travelling proccess a lot easier and simpler.
+This is a theme that is designed with pure CSS to fit the needs of any traveller.
+It's a simple theme yet it is beautiful and effective.

 ## Getting Started